Monitor rendering metrics to ensure your app is visually smooth with a responsive user interface.

 The BugSnag Performance SDKs can be configured to capture rendering metrics.
 It is an opt-in feature that requires some initial configuration in your app.
 Full instructions can be found in the platform-specific documentation:

 We currently support capturing of rendering metrics for custom spans only.
-Support for automatic capture of screen loads and for other metrics (such as CPU and memory usage) is coming soon.
+Support for automatic capture of screen loads and for other span types is coming soon.

 To help you improve the app’s UI quality, BugSnag automatically records the following rendering metrics while a span is active: